Making an Appointment

 You have the right to request an appointment with a preferred health care professional.

-You are now able to book appointment via our online service, you will need a user name and password, please ask at reception for further information.
+You are able to book a telephone appointment with a GP via our online service, you will need a user name and password, please ask at reception for further information.

 Let us know if more than one person in the family needs to be seen, as each patient requires a separate appointment.
 Also let us know if you have more than one issue to discuss with the nurse or GP.
 You may need to make additional appointments.